-Required: CHIN 301 (56 points).

-Required for entry to honours: B grade or better in CHIN 301 and a B grade or better in a 200 or 300-level non-language acquisition course in the Chinese Programme or equivalent.
+Required: CHIN 301 (56 points) (not including ARTS 395).
+Required for honours: B grade or better in CHIN 301 and a B grade or better in a 200 or 300-level non-language acquisition course in the Chinese Programme or equivalent.

-Students intending to complete the BA with a minor in Chinese must be credited with at least 80 points in Chinese which must include at least 44 points at 200-level or above.
+Students intending to complete the BA with a minor in Chinese must be credited with at least 80 points in Chinese (not including ARTS 395) which must include at least 44 points at 200-level or above.